r-dbi/DBI/revdep/problems-f-revdep.md

        #runs the Lindell-Aumann algorithm at 100, 90, ... and picks maximal mi-level, where the nucleotide has a region found

 These lines will be truncated in the PDF manual.

+checking compiled code ...
+NOTE
+File ‘rnaSeqMap/libs/rnaSeqMap.so’:
+  Found no call to: ‘R_useDynamicSymbols’

+It is good practice to register native routines and to disable symbol search.

+See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
 ```

 ## ROracle (1.3-1)